JoseJX/analogue-pocket-patches/README.md

 This patch converts `Wizardry Empire (Rev A) (J)` to the `.pocket` format.

+This patch was updated to fix a content bug.
+(2022/06/14)

 ROM MD5: `fcf910e4d2f27bab40244eb7bf4aa2d3`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/WizardryEmpireA.ips).